Frederick William, the Great Elector: Legacy

 Although a strict Calvinist who stood ready to form alliances against the Catholic states led by France's Louis XIV, he was tolerant of Catholics and Jews.
 He settled some 20,000 Huguenot refugees from France in his domains, which helped establish industry and trade, as did the foreign craftsmen he brought in.
 He established local governments in each province, headed by a governor and a chancellor, but they reported to his central government in Berlin.
 The Great Elector is most famous for building a strong standing army, with an elite officer corps.
 In 1668 he introduced the Prussian General Staff; it became the model in controlling an army for other European powers.
 Funding the military through heavy taxes required building up new industry, such as wool, cotton, linen, lace, soap, paper, and iron.
 He paid attention to infrastructure, especially building the Frederick William Canal through Berlin, linking his capital city to ocean traffic.
 He was frustrated in building up naval power, lacking ports and sailors.
-A learned man, he founded a university and established the Berlin library.

 In 1682, at the suggestion of the Dutch merchant and privateer Benjamin Raule, he granted a charter to the Brandenburg Africa Company (BAC), marking the first organised and sustained attempt by a German state to take part in the Atlantic slave trade.
 As Brandenburg-Prussia remained economically impoverished after the Thirty Years War, he hoped to replicate the mercantile successes of the Dutch East India Company.
 The charter he granted to the BAC stipulated that they could establish a colony in West Africa, which was subsequently named the Brandenburger Gold Coast.
 Between 17,000 and 30,000 enslaved Africans were transported by the BAC to the Americas before the colony was sold to the Dutch in 1721.